shubhaminnocent/bootcampKubernetes/README.md

 # Kubernetes-hindi-bootcamp
-The repo is for Kubernetes Hindi bootcamp
+The repo is for Kubernetes Hindi bootcamph